dotnet/docs-maui/docs/platform-integration/configure-multi-targeting.md

 ## Combine filename and folder multi-targeting

-Filename-based multi-targeting can be combined with folder-based multi-targeting.
+Filename-based multi-targeting can be combined with folder-based multi-targeting if required.
 The build system can be configured to use this pattern by adding the following XML to your .NET MAUI app project (.csproj) file as children of the `<Project>` node:

 ```xml
 <ItemGroup Condition="$(TargetFramework.StartsWith('net6.0-android')) != true">